DATE WINDOW

 A repeater complication is a true marvel in modern horology.
 When a slide lever on the watch case is pressed, the timepiece chimes the time through a series of rings.
 A minute repeater strikes the hours, quarters, and minutes on request, while a quarter repeater chimes only the hours and quarters.
 Historically, repeaters helped the visually impaired tell time and were useful for telling time in the dark before the widespread use of electricity.

-Today, minute repeaters are among the most complex watch mechanisms, highly coveted by watch enthusiasts for their masterful engineering and beautiful acoustics.
-The Breitling Aerospace Red Arrows Special Edition exemplifies the intricate craftsmanship and auditory elegance of a modern repeater watch.
+Today, minute repeaters are among the most complex watch mechanisms, highly coveted by watch enthusiasts for their masterful engineering and beautiful acoustics

 POWER RESERVE INDICATOR